 What is Rad Na?

-Rad in Thai means pouring over, while Na means face.
-So literally means to pour over the face, implying, a thoroughly coverage of the entire surface of anything that's being poured over.
-In this case, it's the noodles that are covered by gravy.
-The wide flat rice noodles are cooked until charred, and then a perfectly balanced umami gravy is poured over them, making it the ultimate comfort food.
+In this case, the stir-fried noodles are "Rad" and covered with gravy.
+The wide, flat rice noodles are cooked until charred, and then a perfectly balanced umami gravy is poured over them, making it the ultimate comfort food.

 You will see a few spellings for this recipe.
 Expect to see some of these spellings and names of this dish in your local Thai restaurants.
-Rad Na, Rat Na, Rad nah, Lad na, Kwe Tiau Radna, or Geuy Tiew Rad na.
-They are the same thing, the wide rice noodles stir fry with gravy.
+Rad Na, Rat Na, Rad nah, Rad Nar, Lad Na, Pad Lad Na, Kwe Tiau Radna, Lard Na, or Geuy Tiew Rad an.

 Ingredients for making authentic Rad Na

 There are 3 parts to this recipe.
 Don't be intimidated by the ingredient list.
-I'm going to break them down and organize them into 3 groups so that you have a flow to help with ease and speed up the cooking process.
-Once you have the ingredients organized in groups, the prep time is a breeze!
+I will break them down and organize them into 3 groups so that you have a flow to help with ease and speed up the cooking process.

 - More garlic.
-This is a little extra tip I picked up from my favorite Lao restaurant years ago.
+I picked up This little extra tip from my favorite Lao restaurant years ago.
 This extra step helped season the noodles to the point where they could be eaten as a meal by themselves!
 So delicious.
-You might need to grab extra noodles for just snacking on!
+You might need to grab extra noodles just to snack on!

 - Soy sauce.
 Add 1 tablespoon of soy sauce to season the noodles.